alphagov/smart-answers/README.md

 * **Smart Answer**: The flow, questions and outcomes.

-* **Landing page**: The page containing the "Start now" button that describes the Smart Answer.

-* **Flow**: Ruby code describing the questions, outcomes and rules for navigating between them.
+* **Flow**: Defines the questions, outcomes and the rules for navigating between them.

+* **Landing page**: Contains a description of the Smart Answer and the "Start now" button that leads to the first question.

-* **Question**: An individual question that's asked in order to help the user arrive at the answer to the overall flow question.
+* **Question page**: Contains an individual question that's asked in order to help arrive at at an outcome.

-* **Outcome**: ERB template containing the answer(s) to the overall flow question, based on the user's responses to the individual questions.
+* **Outcome page**: Contains the result of the Smart Answer based on responses to individual questions.

-* **Node**: Questions and Outcomes are Nodes.

 ## Technical documentation